teagist/STAMP/README.md

 The Desktop application will provide a more visual experience to the user.
 This application will attempt to make use of several UI design principles.

 ## Website
-At this time the web interface will need some more investigation into, in order to develop the best solution.
+At this time the web interface will need some more investigation in order to develop the best solution.